gm1wkr/Front-End-Experiments/Consta/README.md

     * Responsive text size (regardless of breakpoints)
     * Limit width on Large screens (<1920px>)
     * Typography is unbalanced
-    * Z stacking can be improved (more material design)
+    * Z stacking can be improved (more material design?)
         * It is currently confussed

 ### Navigation